 4.5 Your Minimum Repayment will be shown on your statement and will be the highest of:

 4.5.1 any interest or minimum finance charge added to your Account and shown on your statement; and

-any Default Charges and any fees for the maintenance of your Account added to your Account and shown on your statement; together with
+any Default Charges and any fees for the maintenance of your Account added to your Account and shown on your statement; and

-4.5.2 if your APR is from Tier A), 3.5% of (i) the balance owing on your Account as at the statement date and (ii) any amount by which your Account balance exceeds your Credit Limit;
+4.5.2 if your APR is from Tier A), (i) 3.5% of the balance owing on your Account as at the statement date and (ii) any amount by which your Account is in arrears under paragraph 4.7 below;

-if your APR is from any of Tiers B1) to F), 4.5% of (i) the balance owing on your Account as at the statement date and (ii) any amount by which your Account balance exceeds your Credit Limit;
+if your APR is from any of Tiers B1) to F), (i) 4.5% of the balance owing on your Account as at the statement date and (ii) any amount by which your Account is in arrears under paragraph 4.7 below;

-if your APR is from Tier G or Tier H), 5.0% of (i) the balance owing on your Account as at the statement date and (ii) any amount by which your Account balance exceeds your Credit Limit; or
+if your APR is from Tier G or Tier H), (i) 5.0% of the balance owing on your Account as at the statement date and (ii) any amount by which your Account is in arrears under paragraph 4.7 below; or

 4.6 You must pay off the outstanding balance shown on your statement in full if it is less than £5.